 “The progress of disabled pupils and those who have special educational needs matches the excellent progress made by their classmates.”
 (Ofsted Report February 2013)

 High quality assessment is central to the success of the school.
 Regular pupil progress meetings between the school leadership team and the teaching staff ensures all children are on track to meet targets set and make the desired “outstanding” progress.
 Regular review and adaptation of the curriculum, through careful planning and monitoring, help to inform next steps in learning.

 All staff have a responsibility to ensure the needs of SEND children are being met.
 This process is overseen by the school leadership team (SLT) and coordinated by the school Special Educational Needs Coordinator (SENCO), Mrs Sarah Hurley.

-There are two dedicated school governors for SEND and child protection, Mrs Kate Arbuckle and Mrs Kate Batty.
-They work closely with the school and regularly review procedures and processes within school setting.
-They attend all relevant training and feed back to the whole governing body termly.
+The school governor dedicated to SEND and child protection is Mrs Kate Arbuckle.
+She works closely with the school and regularly review procedures and processes within school setting.
+She attends all relevant training and feeds back to the whole governing body termly.